 Exploding vs. imploding headache in migraine prophylaxis with Botulinum Toxin A

 In this study, the responders vs non-responders were not dependent on symptoms, episodic vs chronic, aura vs no aura or other factors but there did seem to be this interesting correlation between how people described their pain.
 Exploding pain vs imploding pain, which leads to some speculation as to why botox might be effective in responders and not effective in non-responders.

-What it did do was give me more temple pain, that then radiated down into my jaw and teeth.
+What it did do was give me more temple pain, which then radiated down into my jaw and teeth.
 That was very unpleasant by the way.
 To be honest I think it rather opened the pathway for the migraine to travel that way since I certainly began to get more jaw and teeth pain after that… sort of makes me reluctant to give it another go for sure.
 I thought to myself they would have to give me a crapload more botox to follow the pain if that is the result of it.
 My neuro said if I had no positive result there was, in fact, no reason to try again as I was not the sort to respond to it.
 Perhaps he was right in that.
 Yet while I am definitely on the exploding end of the spectrum, I do have ocular pain, yet I was definitely a non-responder as well.